Dust mite allergy

 - Antihistamines reduce the production of an immune system chemical that is active in an allergic reaction.
 These drugs relieve itching, sneezing and runny nose.
 Over-the-counter antihistamine tablets, such as fexofenadine (Allegra Allergy), loratadine (Alavert, Claritin,), cetirizine (Zyrtec) and others, as well as antihistamine syrups for children, are available.
 Prescription antihistamines taken as a nasal spray include azelastine (Astelin, Astepro) and olopatadine (Patanase).

 - Corticosteroids delivered as a nasal spray can reduce inflammation and control symptoms of hay fever.
-These drugs include fluticasone propionate (Flonase), mometasone furoate (Nasonex), triamcinolone (Nasacort Allergy 24HR), ciclesonide (Omnaris) and others.
+These drugs include fluticasone propionate (Flonase Allergy Relief), mometasone furoate (Nasonex), triamcinolone (Nasacort Allergy 24HR), ciclesonide (Omnaris) and others.
 Nasal corticosteroids provide a low dose of the drug and have a much lower risk of side effects compared with oral corticosteroids.

 Decongestants can help shrink swollen tissues in your nasal passages and make it easier to breathe through your nose.
 Some over-the-counter allergy tablets combine an antihistamine with a decongestant.
 Oral decongestants can increase blood pressure and shouldn't be taken if you have severe high blood pressure, glaucoma or cardiovascular disease.
 In men with an enlarged prostate, the drug can worsen the condition.
 Talk to your doctor about whether you can safely take a decongestant.